djangocon/2023.djangocon.africa/_pages/about.md

 ## Schedule

-DjangoCon Africa will run from the 6th - the 11th of November 2023.
-The event will have three days of talks from the 7th - the 9th of November and two days of workshops from the 10th - the 11th of November 2023.
-The first day, the 6th of November will be an orientation and tour day for the participants to get to know one another while also exploring the city.
+- 6 November: Orientation and tour day - the participants can get to know one another while also exploring the city
+- 7 - 9 November: Talks
+- 10 - 11 November: Workshops

 ## Django Girls at DjangoCon Africa